VascoRibeiroPereira/phone-spectrophotometer/How-To/Readme.md

 Figure 2.
 Assembled model and phone with the Shoebox Spectrophotometer launched

 Now is up to what you want to test!
-Try the examples in the booklet of spectroscopy activities for you to get used with the technic and the hardware/software.
+Try the examples in the <b>booklet of spectroscopy activities</b> for you to get used with the technic and the hardware/software.

 <i>Note: If you use other softwares you’ll need to calculate manually the absorbance based on the Raw Data obtained (light measurement).</i>